-For income years starting on or after July 01, 2008, a concessional withholding tax regime applies to distributions made by MIT of taxable income attributable to Australian sources to all types of non-residents including trustees.
+A concessional withholding tax regime applies to distributions made by MIT of taxable income attributable to Australian sources to all types of non-residents including trustees.
 The new regime replaces the non-final 30% withholding regime that formerly applied.

-For Australian source income, the rate of withholding tax depends on which country the foreign investor is resident in.
+For Australian source income, the rate of withholding tax depends on the country in which the foreign investor is resident.

-- For foreign investors in a country with which Australia has an effective exchange of information (EOI) on tax matters2, the income is subject to the following withholding tax rates: - a 22.5% non-final withholding tax for distributions in the 2008 09 income year - a 15% final withholding tax for distributions in the 2009 -10 income year - a 7.5% final withholding tax for distributions in the 2010 -11 income year and beyond. - For foreign investors in a country with which Australia does not have an effective EOI, the income is subject to a final withholding tax at the rate of 30%.
+- For foreign investors residing in a country with which Australia has an effective exchange of information (EOI) on tax matters1, the income is subject to a 7.5% final withholding tax for distributions in the 2010-11 income year and beyond. - For foreign investors in a country with which Australia does not have an effective EOI, the income is subject to a final withholding tax at the rate of 30%.

-Dividend, interest and royalty income will generally continue to be excluded and subject to the specific withholding tax rules.
+Dividend, interest and royalty income will generally continue to be excluded from MIT withholding tax and subject to the specific withholding tax rules.
 Capital gains on assets other than 'taxable Australian property' will also continue to be generally excluded (discussed below).